 The film crew followed a grueling 4 day production schedule and has many compelling components to their piece.
 They were at the roundup… things got a bit tense and they caught it all on film.
 We can’t wait to see the final edit!

 Wild Horse Education is proud to welcome our new field intern, Jessica Gardner.
 Blue Wing was Jessica’s first roundup.
 It was a short one but she has now been officially initiated.
 We look forward to Jessica spending time in the field and assisting with documentation and assessments.
 (Update 6/2014, Jessica is on “hiatus” from WHE as she has issues with her personal horses, she has adopted numerous wild horses and burros.
+She has not been able to assist with field work or reports since Blue Wing.
 We wish you the best Jess!)

 Please consider making a donation to our work.
 Our only limitation to the avenues we can engage is funding.
 Please help us fight against abuse, slaughter and extinction of our treasured wild ones…. on the range and in the courts ~thank you.